As the hub of the Inland Northwest, Spokane is a natural site for distribution and logistics companies.

 Develops, engineers, designs, and manufactures sophisticated molds, casting machines, automated systems and ancillary equipment.

 The Spokane Advantage

 The second largest in the state of WA, the Spokane International Airport is a 7,000-acre commercial service airport served by six airlines and two cargo carriers.
-The airport provides nonstop service to 16 destinations throughout the U.S. and handles 70,387 air cargo tons each year.
+The airport provides nonstop service to many destinations throughout the U.S. and handles approximately 70,000 air cargo tons each year.
 FedEx and UPS provide the region with critical air freight connectivity.
 Other transportation modes include East-West Interstate I-90 and North Spokane Corridor freeway access, and Class 1 rail service via BNSF and Union Pacific.
 Spokane is the largest center for freight on the NAFTA corridor for both highway and rail connections between Canada and Mexico.VIEW LOGISTICS INCENTIVES